nestybox/sysbox/docs/user-guide/install-k8s-distros.md

 1. Create a cluster by following the official [documentation](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough).

-2. Currently Azure deploys nodes that run Ubuntu-Bionic (18.04.6) nodes with Containerd as CRI, which is a fully supported combination by Sysbox.
-However, the default hardware specs (2 vCPU) are not ideal to run Sysbox pods, so ensure that the nodes have a minimum of 4 vCPUs each.
+2. Sysbox can be properly installed over the K8s worker nodes created by AKS by default (i.e., Ubuntu-Bionic + Containerd).
+However, the default hardware specs (2 vCPU) are not ideal to run Sysbox pods on, so ensure that the nodes have a minimum of 4 vCPUs each.

 **NOTES:**